Features | Downloads | Requirements | Upgrading

 When determining what version of Windows 11, that is determined by its latest feature update.

-Look for the version information under Windows Specifications.
+Look for the version information under Windows Specifications:

 Windows 11 version 23H2

-Consumers with eligible devices can update to version 23H2 by opening Settings > Windows Update, turning on “Get the latest updates as soon as they're available,” and selecting Check for updates.
+Consumers with eligible devices can update to version 23H2 by opening Settings > Windows Update, turning on “Get the latest updates as soon as they're available,” and selecting Check for updates.Once the update is available for your device, you will see the option to Download and install.
+If you are already running Windows 11, version 22H2, expect a fast, easy installation!

 — Microsoft

-Microsoft information about Windows 11 Update 22H2:
+Microsoft information about Windows 11 Update 23H2:

 There update won't be offered if Microsoft Windows Update detects a potential problem.